Project 001 – The 1834 William IV Sixpence

 • Comparative assessment against standard 1834 sixpence types

-• Digital surface study and comparative modelling (interpretive support; AI-assisted where used)
+• Digital surface study and structured comparative analysis (interpretive support using computational tools where applicable)

 • Archival and reference checks (catalogues and published sources)